-From Mel Gibson’s Hacksaw Ridge to Lee Strobel’s Case for Christ, faith-based movies have certainly made their mark on the big screen this past year.
+From Mel Gibson’s Hacksaw Ridge to Lee Strobel’s Case for Christ, it’s common to see Christian movies out in theaters.

 The latest to makes waves in the Christian realm, The Heart of Man, is a documentary film set for a one-night screening in 500 theaters across the country—and its timely message is exactly what America needs right now.
 The movie’s website describes The Heart of Man as a “story inviting the sons and daughters of God to leave behind our broken, moralistic and religious way of thinking and relating to God and to others.”